 Shotspotter technology expanding in Milwaukee

-It's technology MPD has used for a few years.
+MILWAUKEE -- It's technology the Milwaukee Police Department has used for a few years.
 Because of its success, it's expanding to other parts of the city.

 The technology uses sensors to detect gunfire and immediately alerts officers of the location.
 New sensors will be installed in parks across the city.
 Some new areas include Sherman Park and Atkinson Park on the north side.
-There's many other parks included.
+There are many other parks included.
 Alderman Joe Davis applauded the technology.

 Davis says it makes places safer because officers arrive faster.
 MPD says they simply based it on where officers encounter the most gunfire.